MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-the-dpm-server.md

 ### Set up primary and secondary protection
 Back up a primary DPM server using a secondary DPM server:

 1. The Primary DPM server has the protection agent already installed.
 You need to attach this protection agent to the secondary DPM server.
-Follow the steps to [attach the agent](deploy-dpm-protection-agent.md#BKMK_Attach).
+[Follow these steps to attach the agent](deploy-dpm-protection-agent.md#BKMK_Attach).
     > [!IMPORTANT]
     > Major and minor versions of the Primary and Secondary DPM servers must match.
     >